Data API · v1

 • Discover types and fields, then read and write records of any type

-• Structured query with filters, sorts, sparse fields, and cursor paging
+• Structured query with filters, sorts, sparse fields, and cursor paging, plus project-wide search

 • Idempotent upsert by your own business key, plus ETag compare-and-swap

-• Read BOM structure, where-used, and the relationship graph; author BOM lines
+• Read BOM structure, where-used, and the relationship graph; author BOM lines; substitute components

 • Collections, image and file uploads